Skip to content

 • < 70 day calving period

 Owl Farm uses all AB (artificial breeding) for mating; in 2019 we started using sexed semen on our top BW (Breeding Worth) cows and Wagyu semen to provide bull and heifer calves for a First Light contract.
 This was extended in the 2020, 2021 and 2022 matings to include heifer synchrony and sexed semen to further reduce the number of bobby calves produced.
+In 2023 we used perfomance beef semen as an alternative to Wagyu selling our calves at 4-day old, 100kg weaned and in the Autumn for the 2024 calving season.

-Our 2022 Planned Start of Mating (PSM) was the 22nd September, for a Planned Start of Calving (PSC) of the 1st July 2023.
-Efforts to improve reproductive performance this year include:
+Our Planned Start of Mating (PSM) is the 25th September, for a Planned Start of Calving (PSC) of the 1st July.

 • Cows are dried off on BCS targets relative to calving date